ayushgta/faa/002_seating_bull.md

 ## Where is my Vail?

-I know there is an airport near Vail, Colorado , but I don't know the code or remember the name.
-I can Looker the code up by filtering flights to Colorado and looking for Destinations and the full name of the airport and city and location.
+Say we know there is an airport near Vail, Colorado, but we don't know the airport code or remember the name of the airport.
+We can Looker up the code by filtering the destination state to Colorado, and adding the dimensions for the destination city and destination location.

 <look height="250" width="100%">
   model: faa